- Lloyd Doaman: Senior Associate, Business Development

 Yan is a Senior Associate in Financial Services, responsible for underwriting and structuring loans to nonprofit organizations with a variety of financing needs including working capital, facility acquisition, construction, and leasehold improvements.
 Yan also supports business development by serving as the initial contact for all inquiries and assessing viability of loan requests.
 Prior to joining NFF in 2013, Yan was a Portfolio Manager at the Fund for the City of New York, and provided financial management support to various nonprofit organizations.
 Previously, she served as a Senior Loan Consultant at Accion USA, a microfinance organization that provides loans to small businesses in the US.
 She has also worked in the small business support sector, supporting small businesses in New York City access loans and delivering financial training with the NYC Business Solutions center.
 Yan earned her BA in Economics from Barnard College, Columbia University.

-Casey Johnson: Associate
+Casey Johnson: Senior Associate

-Casey Johnson is an Associate in Advisory Services based in the San Francisco office.
+Casey Johnson is a Senior Associate in Advisory Services based in the San Francisco office.
 In this role, she supports and leads customized engagements with both funders and nonprofits, including financial analysis, business model assessment and repositioning, and grantmaking/grantee evaluation projects.
 Casey also regularly presents financial literacy workshops and clinics to nonprofits, their boards, and funders.
 Prior to joining NFF, Casey gained experience working for both nonprofits as well as banking and consulting firms.
 Outside of NFF, Casey serves on the board and finance committee of CommunityGrows, a local nonprofit working in low-income, diverse communities to connect children and youth to gardening, healthy eating, environmental education, and workforce readiness skills.
 She graduated cum laude with a BA in Economics from Tufts University.

 Jennifer Kawar: Vice President, Chief Investment Officer